kev-fung/kev-fung.github.io/_posts/2024-09-12-exploding-infinities.markdown

 categories: jekyll update
 ---

 In large-scale machine learning platforms, one may come across heavily abstracted workflows where model implementations and methods can suddenly become black boxes to a researcher.
 I once worked on such a platform where linear regression models started producing weights in the magnitude of 10^12 figures, leading to sudden infinities after it applied an np.exp() to every weight.
-The only change I made was the EC2 instance type!
+The only change I made was the EC2 instance type the workflow ran on!

 ###### Diving into the cause